Microdermabrasion Facial Treatment – Normal, Dry, Combination and Oily Skin types

 - Apply thin layer of Papaya & Pineapple Enzyme Mask.
 Use with Steamer or hot towel compress

 - Leave on for 3-8 minutes depending on skin type and rinse.
 If skin is very sensitive leave on less time.

 - Begin to Microderm the skin.
 If skin is sensitive may need to do less passes.

 - Apply Lavender Gel & Mask for 5 minutes if skin is sensitive or irritated.

 - Apply a hydrating or nourishing serum depending on the skin type.
 Antioxidant Serum is great for dry or skin concerned about aging and Clarifying Serum is great if you are doing a microdermabrasion for acne or skin with oil (Clarifying Serum can tingle).

 - Apply Antioxidant Anti-Aging Eye Cream

-- Apply Light Moisture Cream for combination skin or Renewal Moisture Cream for dry skin.
+- Apply Light Moisture Cream for combination skin or Vitamin Rich Cream for dry skin.